Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/configuring_the_environment.md

 This area is not used by the {{< TransferCFT/axwayvariablesComponentShortName  >}} interface.
 You can use it to save data required for the processing of the program that you have written.
-This area is de-allocated when the {{< TransferCFT/axwayvariablesComponentShortName  >}} interface de-selects the file.
+This area is de- allocated when the {{< TransferCFT/axwayvariablesComponentShortName  >}} interface de- selects the file.

 ******[TYPE](../../../../c_intro_userinterfaces/command_summary/parameter_intro/type) =